raeef96/Devops_tutorial/executable-tutorial/npm-security/step5/text.md

 We do not have a real GitHub repository but in order to run the Snyk action, you need to add your Snyk API token to your GitHub repository secrets.
 This can be done by going to your reposirory's Settings > Secrets and variables > Actions.

-By following these steps, you have successfully integrated Snyk with GitHub Actions.
+By following these steps, you should have a basic understanding of how to set up a GitHub Actions workflow to integrate Snyk from this simulated setup.